 Having a visa refusal or overstaying the visa can be really frustrating right?
 You might be thinking that you don’t have any chance.
 Are you in this situation?
 Don’t worry, you are not alone.
-We’re gonna giving you an Australian visa overstay example based from one of our client story.
+We’re gonna give you an Australian visa overstay example based on one of our client stories.

 Case Study: Overstay Australian Visa with 3 Years Ban and Example of How to Appeal Australian Visa Overstay and Refusal

 Carla and Chris (both aren’t their real names) had known each other for many years.
 They first met when they were 13 years of age when Carla’s family had taken her to Australia with them on a business trip and had been invited to have dinner with Chris’s parents who were partners in business with Carla’s father.

 Carla had always remained in contact with and close to Chris, and they had visited each other often when their parents would meet in both Australia and Malaysia for business.
 Carla was 21 now and on Chris’s last visit to her in Malaysia they became more than just friends.